NiclO1337/pp4-banana-palace/TESTING.md

 | Feature tested \  On browser | Google Chrome | Microsoft Edge | Firefox | Samsung Internet  |
 | --- | --- | --- | --- | --- |
 | Works as intended |  |  |  |  |

+Note: Hover effects were not tested on Samsung internet because a tablet was used.

 ### Devices